ashleydavis/photosphere/README.md

 # Photosphere monorepo

-This monorepo contains the backend and frontend for [the Photosphere application](https://rapidfullstackdevelopment.com/example-application).
+This is the monorepo for [the Photosphere application](https://rapidfullstackdevelopment.com/example-application).

+This is an extended version of the monorepo that contains backend, web-based frontend and the desktop Electron app.

-This code accompanies chapter 6 of the book [Rapid Fullstack Development](https://rapidfullstackdevelopment.com/).
+This code accompanies chapter 8 of the book [Rapid Fullstack Development](https://rapidfullstackdevelopment.com/).

 Follow the author on [Twitter](https://twitter.com/codecapers) for updates.